tencentyun/intlcloud-documents/yehe_doc/计算/容器服务/最佳实践/解决容器内时区不一致问题_intl_en.md

-## Scenario
+## Introduction
-The default system time of containers in TKE clusters is Universal Time Coordinated (UTC), which is 8 hours different from the local time zone of nodes, that is, China Standard Time (CST).
+The default system time of containers in TKE clusters is Universal Time Coordinated (UTC), which may be different with the local time zone of your nodes.
 During the use of containers, time zone inconsistency in containers will cause trouble when the system time is used for operations, such as log records and database storage.
+In this document, we will use "Asia/Shanghai" as the local time zone.

-The default time cannot be modified by cluster, but can be modified by container.
+You cannot modify the default time of the cluster but the container.
 This document provides multiple solutions to time zone inconsistencies in containers.
 You can choose the solution that works for you.
 - [Solution 1: create a time zone file in Dockerfile (recommended)](#createDockerFile)
 - [Solution 2: mount the time zone configuration of the CVM to the container](#mount)